 Lymphoma is a type of cancer.
 The cells that compose this type of cancer are mutated lymphocytes, one of the cells of your ferret’s immune system.
-Lymphoma is relatively common disease in older ferrets.
-When a clone of lymphocytes become cancerous, the mutated cells are often found in high numbers within the walls of the pet’s intestine (but they can be in any organ[s] ).
+Lymphoma is a relatively common disease in older ferrets.
+When a clone of lymphocytes becomes cancerous, the mutated cells are often found in high numbers within the walls of the pet’s intestine (but they can occur in any organ).
 Some believe that this type of lymphocyte mutation occurs subsequent to the chronic irritation of the ferret’s digestive system caused by inflammatory bowel disease (IBD).
 In fact, it can be quite hard for a pathologist, looking at a biopsy tissue sample from your ferret, to differentiate between IBD and an early case of lymphoma.
 High numbers of lymphocytes within the intestinal wall are usually present in both diseases.
 It is a judgment call based on changes in lymphocyte appearance that determines which decision your pathologist makes.
 When your ferret’s stomach and/or intestines that are the primary site of lymphoma, weight loss, diarrhea, abnormally shaped stools and vomiting are all possible symptoms.
 Read more about lymphoma in ferrets here.

-Most every species of animal is susceptible to a protozoan parasite, coccidia, that inhabits cells lining their intestinal tract. (ref) Humans do not have their own species of coccidia, but we are susceptible to two close relatives of coccidia, cryptosporidium and toxoplasma.
+Almost every species of animal is susceptible to a protozoan parasite, coccidia, that inhabits cells lining their intestinal tract.
+Humans do not have their own species of coccidia, but we are susceptible to two close relatives of coccidia, cryptosporidium and toxoplasma.
 Both crypto and toxo are indifferent to which animal species they infect.
 The most common coccidia associated with illness in ferrets is Eimeria furonis.
 That particular coccidia does not appear to affect humans, dogs or cats.
-Many ferrets harbor this coccidia and others (there are 4) living within the cells that line their intestines.
+Many ferrets harbor these coccidia and others (there are 4) living within the cells that line their intestines.
 But generally the ferret’s immune system keeps parasite numbers so low that they produce no disease.
 Those numbers of coccidia parasites in healthy ferrets are so low that their infective stages (oocysts) are unlikely to be picked up on your veterinarian’s microscopic stool examination.
-But when a ferret is under stress from another disease, overcrowding, poor sanitation or inappropriate diet, its immune system may no longer be able to keep the parasite’s numbers in control.
+Yet when a ferret is under stress from another disease, overcrowding, poor sanitation or inappropriate diet, its immune system may no longer be able to keep the parasite’s numbers in control.
 In those cases diarrhea and dehydration develop.
 Most ferrets get over this with proper care and general veterinary support.
-But they are probably never entirely free of the parasite.
+However, they are probably never entirely free of the parasite.
 So under the right conditions; recovered pets can spread the coccidia to other ferrets.
 Signs of a significant infection are diarrhea (which may be intermittent & bloody), poor appetite, weight loss and dehydration.
 Read more about the coccidia of ferrets here.

 Giardia parasites are also not particular as to which species they infect.
 So ferrets can become infected.
 The giardia organisms (another protozoan) are associated with poor sanitation or the consumption of contaminated water.
-The main symptom of giardia (giardiasis ) in all species is diarrhea and abdominal distress.
+The main symptom of giardia (giardiasis) in all species is diarrhea and abdominal distress.
 Because this parasite is not particular about which animal it inhabits, a ferret carrying giardia can transfer it to you and vice versa.
 Be hygienic.
 Think twice about allowing human infants to interact with ferrets – especially small children or those with chronic health issues.
 Giardia thrive in any degraded intestinal environment.
-So the fact that giardia are seen in your ferret’s stool is not proof that the organism is the underlying cause of the diarrhea.
+So, the fact that giardia are seen in your ferret’s stool is not proof that the organism is the underlying cause of the diarrhea.
 When present, custom-formulated (“compounded”) metronidazole is usually the medication of choice.

-A Vitamin A Deficiency?
+A vitamin A Deficiency?

-There is a 2007 report from McGill University that a lack of sufficient vitamin A in ferret diets causes diarrhea, cataracts and behavioral changes in ferrets.
+There was a 2007 report from McGill University that a lack of sufficient vitamin A in ferret diets causes diarrhea, cataracts and behavioral changes in ferrets.
 You can read that article here.
 The best natural sources of vitamin A are egg yolks and liver.
 Too much vitamin A in capsule or injectable form can be toxic.